freshlysqueezedgames/resolution/ReadMe.md

 https://www.electronjs.org/blog/v8-memory-cage

-WASM allows us to get near-system level performance in a way that is safe an secure within the browser runtime.
+WASM allows us to get near-system level performance in a way that is safe and secure within the browser runtime.

 ## Links:

 Tinygo for better stripped compilation for WASM: https://tinygo.org/docs/guides/webassembly/wasm/

-## TODO
-- Take the COCORLE decoder and make it a golang function
-- Take the COCORLE Mask decompressor and return the original bitmask
-- Take the Mask compositor logic and create a held buffer state
-- Apply this to the held ImageData object
-- Apply to the canvas

 **NOTE**: We don't intend to render in the same stage as retrieval.
 But we should trial various stages of closeness to the final version.
           The less we cache, the more likely it is that this application can scale with larger videos, something that would add greater